ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
 3. The system then validated the following:
-   * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration)
+   * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
+Refer to the [**Section**](#a-validate-the-timestamp-of-the-authentication-request) for the validation of the time stamp.
    * Validates if duplicate fingers are used in input
    * Validates if total number of fgerMin records should not exceed 2
 4. The system then matches fgerMin records in the input parameter against the mapped UIN/VID of the resident in the auth database